penumbra-zone/penumbra/spec/crypto/decaf377/invsqrt.md

 ## Precomputation

-Three tables[^note] are needed which can be precomputed as they depend only on the 2-adicity $n$ and the choice of $\ell_i$ above.
+Lookup tables[^note] are needed which can be precomputed as they depend only on the 2-adicity $n$ and the choice of $\ell_i$ above.
 This section follows the alternative table lookup method described in Section 3 of [Sarkar 2020].

 We define $w = \max(\ell_0,...,\ell_{k-1}) = 8$.